TOC (auto-generated)

 2. Section 60-15 of the TASA provides that the functions of the TPB are:

-“(a) to administer the system for the registration of registered tax agents, BAS agents and tax (financial) advisers; and
+“(a) to administer the system for the registration of registered tax agents and BAS agents

 (b) to investigate: